-- $22E4 - If a parameter of one of the new Editor command is out of range then an error report is not produced.
+- $22E4 - If a parameter to one of the new Editor commands is out of range then an error report is not produced.

 |Click here to download the Bug Fixed Spanish Spectrum 128 ROM 0 Disassembly (dated 1st September 2010).|